deluca-mike/bf6-portal-utils/interact-multi-click-detector/README.md

 ### Lifecycle Flow

-1. Copy the `InteractMultiClickDetector` class into your mod file.
+1. Import the `InteractMultiClickDetector` class in your mod file.
 2. Each tick, call `checkMultiClick(player)` in `OngoingPlayer()` for each player.
 3. The detector automatically:
    - Initializes player state on first call